 - Fig Tree Camp- Mada Hotels

-- Olonana Tented Camp-Sanctuary Lodges & Hotels
+- Olonana Tented Camp-Sanctuary Lodges and Hotels

 - Mara Intrepids -Heritage group of Hotels